reasonwithoutrestraint/site/Original/My moral understanding.md

 Constituitive properties of normative judgments that might make them candidates for this quasi truth-aptness:
 - Reflective Equilibrium:
     - Consistency - Insofar as one believes a moral proposition (or any proposition), they cannot believe its negation.
     - Explanatory - Beliefs shouldn't just be unrelated consistent propositions; some propositions should explain the others.
-This favors a form of generalism: not necessarily complete generalism, but radical particularism is bad.
-The purpose of normative reasoning is to plan responses to events in the future.
-But if our normative judgments where radically contextualized to particular times, places, circumstances, etc. then we could never make plans for the future.
-For there an inconcievably infinite possible circumstances that we could fine ourselves.
-The only way to have a good chance at having a plan in any future circumstance is if that circumstance was nested under a general class of circumstances that we planned.
-If we only planned particulars, there is a near certainty that none of those particular circumstances would be realized.
+If our normative judgments where radically contextualized to particular times, places, circumstances, etc. then we could never make plans for the future.
 - Supervenience: The purpose of normative reasoning is to plan responses to circumstances in the future.
 No such plan can be useful if it gives different responses for the same circumstances.
 - Grammatical structure